-This is the fifth and final part of a series that will preview the 2018-19 WHL campaign, which begins Friday night.
+This is the fifth and final part of a series that will preview the 2019-20 Western Hockey League campaign, which begins Friday night.

-Once again, a huge thanks to Robert Murray who passed along the photos of many of the players from around the circuit.
+Once again, a huge thanks to Robert Murray, Brett Smith and Marc Smith who passed along the photos of many of the players from around the circuit, in addition to the ones I took over the course of last season.

 - Prince Albert Raiders